 Looking for lesser-known things to do in Chicago?
-Whether you’re just new in town or have been a local for a long time, it’s easy to see what sells Chicago.
-The world-class museums, parks, and architectural marvels like the Willis Tower skyscraper.
+Whether you’re new in town or have been a local for a long time, it’s easy to see what sells Chicago.
+It’s got world-class museums, parks, and architectural marvels like the Willis Tower skyscraper.
 Or the Frank Lloyd Wright masterpiece, Robie House.
-Then there’s the Chicago deep-dish pizza and the jazz club scene unique to the city.
+Then there’s the deep-dish pizza and the jazz club scene unique to the city.

-But maybe there are some things you don’t yet know about the Second City.
-To help you out, we’ve selected some hidden gems to discover off the beaten path.
+Maybe there are still some things you don’t yet know about the Windy City.
+To help you out, we’ve selected some hidden gems to discover off Chicago’s beaten path.

 The Pedway is a buried treasure.
 Even long-term locals and pedestrians that walk right above the Pedway have no idea it exists.
 It’s a series of underground tunnels and bridges linking 40 blocks in the central business district.
 The walkways are filled with stores, art, and even a swimming pool.

-One of the great places it connects to is the architectural wonder, the Cultural Centre.
-On arrival, you can marvel at the world’s largest Tiffany dome – the mosaics and stained glass are absolutely beautiful.
+One of the great places it connects to is the architectural wonder, the Cultural Center.
+On arrival, you can marvel at the world’s largest Tiffany dome.
+The mosaics and stained glass are absolutely beautiful.

 If Hollywood blockbusters aren’t your thing, you’ll be right at home at the Music Box.
 It’s Chicago’s go-to venue for independent, foreign, cult, and classic films.
 The two-screen cinema also hosts director Q&A’s and weekly midnight screenings.
-Also, their lounge and garden area serve specialty cocktails and a range of local and craft beers – a great spot to discuss film or meet for a drink.
+Also, their lounge and garden area serves specialty cocktails and a range of local and craft beers.
+It is a great spot to discuss films or have for a drink.
 Plus, the popcorn comes with real butter.

 For an old-world atmosphere, check out the Game Room.
 It’s a lesser-known spot hidden in the Chicago Athletic Club hotel building.
-A retro cocktail lounge with a range of games, chess tables, foosball and more.
-You can even play on a full-sized bocce court, glass in one hand, ball in the other.
-Plus snack on street food like fish tacos and fried chicken sandwiches.
-It’s a fun spot for a group activity and an afternoon with friends.
+Here you can find a retro cocktail lounge with a range of games, chess tables, foosball and more.
+You can even play on a full-sized bocce court, with a beverage in one hand and a ball in the other.
+Plus, snack on street food like fish tacos and fried chicken sandwiches.
+It’s a fun spot for a group activity or a relaxing afternoon with friends.

 Ice cream, anyone?
-The Rainbow Cone is just the ticket, a rite of passage on any culinary tour of the city.
-The ice cream shop has been serving their original rainbow cone to those in the know since 1926.
+The Rainbow Cone is a rite of passage on any culinary tour of the city.
+This ice cream shop has been serving its original rainbow cone to those in the know since 1926.
 Still the same today, their star attraction ice cream cone contains five flavors poured by exact order.
 From bottom to top: Chocolate, Strawberry, Palmer House (New York Vanilla with cherries and walnuts), Pistachio and Orange Sherbet.
-That fact it’s tucked away in one of the South Side’s most architecturally arresting neighborhoods – the historic Beverly – just adds to the nostalgic experience.
+That fact it’s tucked away in one of the South Side’s most architecturally arresting neighborhoods (the historic Beverly) just heightens the nostalgic experience.